open-metadata/OpenMetadata/docs/openmetadata/connectors/snowflake.md

 ### 3. Create a configuration file using template JSON

 Create a new file called `snowflake.json` in the current directory.
-Note that the current directory should be the `openmetadata/snowflake` directory you created in Step 1.&#x20;
+Note that the current directory should be the `openmetadata` directory you created in Step 1.&#x20;

 To create a configuration file for Snowflake, you’ll need to consider one of the three options for templates.
 The choice of a template depends on how your Snowflake user will be authenticated.
 Snowflake SQLAlchemy supports Single Sign-On (SSO) with and without a password parameter.
 Please refer to [this link](https://github.com/snowflakedb/snowflake-sqlalchemy/issues/115) for more information